GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ### Show support for the API

-Are you planning to use the Wake Lock API?
+Are you planning to use the Screen Wake Lock API?
 Your public support helps the Chrome team prioritize features and shows other browser vendors how critical it is to support them.